imrand-dev/art-of-readable-code/chapters/4-aesthetics.md

 ### Break Code into “Paragraphs”

-Written text is broken into paragraphs for a number of reasons:
+Written text is broken into paragraphs for several reasons:

 - It’s a way to group similar ideas together and set them apart from other ideas.
 - It provides a visual “stepping stone”—without it, it’s easy to lose your place on the page.